bitacovir/Farnsworth-House-3D/README.md

 This Model was create using the free and open source software FreeCAD.
 You can download it from https://www.freecadweb.org/

 My intention was to provide to the public a complete and accessible 3D model of this iconic architectural work.
-For this reason I did not use other CAD files in this model, but rather I crated this model from scratch using as references the original documentation from the following sources:
+For this reason, I did not use other CAD files in this model, but rather I crated this model from scratch using as references the original documentation from the following sources:

 http://www.columbia.edu/cu/gsapp/BT/GATEWAY/FARNSWTH/farnswth.html

 https://www.moma.org/collection/works?locale=en&utf8=%E2%9C%93&q=farnsworth&classifications=any&date_begin=Pre-1850&date_end=2020&with_images=1&page=2&direction=fwd

 https://www.loc.gov/resource/hhh.il0323.sheet?st=gallery

+For more historical information of this house, see https://en.wikipedia.org/wiki/Farnsworth_House